Twonki/twonki.github.io/_posts/2020-01-30-HUnit-vs-QuickCheck.md

 Instead of a normal test-setup and your common *arrange-act-assert* pattern you follow for example with JUnit in Java, you describe a property which should hold true for the unit to test, and in addition an *arbitrary*-instance of your test-object, that means a way to generate a random test-object.
-QuickCheck will run over all your properties, insert random generated test-objects, and if the property holds for a hundred random samples the test passes.
+QuickCheck will run over all your properties, insert random generated test-objects and if the property holds for a hundred random samples the test passes.
 <br>
 <br>
 I was stunned.